South Bay, Florida

 South Bay is a city in Palm Beach County, Florida, United States.
 It is the westernmost municipality in the South Florida metropolitan area.
-As of 2020, the population recorded by the U.S. Census Bureau was 4,860 residents.
+As of the 2020 census, South Bay had a population of 4,860.
 While the current estimates place South Bay's population in the incorporated city limits at more than 4,000 people, surrounding areas increase the population figures to 54,000 people in a 25 mi radius and more than 1.4 million in a 50 mi radius.

 History

 South Bay was named for its location on Lake Okeechobee.
 The town was incorporated in 1941.
 The first mayor of South Bay was Aubrey (a.k.a.
 "Orb") Walker, who, along with his brother, Haughty D. Walker (a.k.a.
 "Haught"), survived the great hurricane of 1928 by gathering his family members onto a boat in the canal.

 Geography

-South Bay is located at (26.666487, –80.718985), near the southern bank of Lake Okeechobee.
+South Bay is located near the southern bank of Lake Okeechobee.

 According to the United States Census Bureau, the city has a total area of 3.7 sqmi, including 2.7 sqmi of land and 1.0 sqmi of (26.95%) water.
 The Lake Okeechobee Scenic Trail runs through South Bay.